Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 I didn’t realize this until after I put on Colonial Stain and then Dark Walnut over that since the first stain wasn’t dark enough.
 So, after they dried, I ended up putting a whitewash finish on top to lighten them up a bit.

 For the stencils, I designed the letters in Cricut Design Space.
 I googled “scrabble font” and downloaded it.
+If you need additional help with CDS, make sure to check out my Cricut Design Space 101 series.

 Once you install it you can use it in Design Space.
 I put a 3.5×3.5 inch square in the back so I could size them to what I wanted.